yistLin/prove-it/_posts/2019-11-15-prove-that-the-bible-is-a-way-for-us-to-come-to-christ.md

 ---
 layout: post
-title: "Prove that the Bible is a way for us to come to Christ"
+title: "Prove That the Bible Is a Way for Us to Come to Christ"
 tags: [come to Christ, Bible]
 categories: ["The Word of God"]
 ---